Evidence for temporary and local transition of sp2 graphite-type to sp3 diamond-type bonding induced by the tip of an atomic force microscope: Acknowledgments

 \section{Acknowledgments}

 We thank Matthias Scheffler for very fruitful discussions based on his body of experience with performing DFT calculations for graphene on SiC and establishing contact with XR who performed the DFT calculations.
 We also thank Thomas Seyller for supplying samples, Lydia Nemec and Nikolai Moll for helpful discussions regarding DFT, and Florian Pielmeier for experimental contributions to the measurements of the graphene flake on Cu(110).
 Further, we thank Roland Bennewitz for providing very useful advice on the presentation of the experimental and theoretical data in the manuscript.
-FJG thanks Roald Hoffmann for discussions that led to the inclusion of Figure \ref{fig17_g_CO_CuOx_highres} in the revised manuscript.
+FJG thanks Roald Hoffmann for discussions that led to the inclusion of Figure \ref{fig19_g_CO_CuOx_highres} and Gerd Binnig for discussions regarding graphene reactivity.
+We thank the Deutsche Forschungsgemeinschaft for funding under GRK 1570.